Get all of the FAQs

 Solar power is an extremely reliable source of energy.
 The technology has been around for several decades, and there are installed systems that have been producing viable energy for over 25+ years.

 The size of your solar power system is determined by your current electricity consumption and monthly budget.
-Additionally, the amount of roof space or ground space you have available for installation will also gauge the percentage of solar capacity your home’s energy usage can fulfill.
+Additionally, the amount of roof space or ground space you have available for installation will also gauge the percentage of solar capacity your home’s energy use can fulfill.

-If your roof is over 10 years old, it’s wise to replace or repair while prepping your home for solar.
+If your roof is over 10 years old, it’s wise to replace or repair it while preparing your home for a solar installation.
 This due diligence ensures that the roof will last as long as the solar system that is installed.

 Most likely, yes.
 Most townhomes qualify for solar power system installation.